5FB5/gd-achievements/README.md

 ![ingame_example](https://imgur.com/24MtHit.png)

 # Available methods
-* getFieldName(achievement_index) - returns main name of achievement;
+* getFieldName(achievement_index) - returns string, main name of achievement;
-* getFieldDescription(achievement_index) - returns description of achievement;
+* getFieldDescription(achievement_index) - returns string, description of achievement;
-* getFieldProgress(achievement_index) - returns a number of a progress to get this achievement (int);
+* getFieldProgress(achievement_index) - returns int, number of a progress to get this achievement (int);
-* getFieldIsSecret(achievement_index) - returns bool value of whether the achievement is secret;
+* getFieldIsSecret(achievement_index) - returns bool value that whether the achievement is secret;
-* getFieldIconPath(achievement_index) - returng path to achievement's icon as string;
+* getFieldIconPath(achievement_index) - returns string, path to achievement's icon as string;
-* getFieldIsHave(achievement_index) - returns a bool value about whether the achievement was previously earned;
+* getFieldIsHave(achievement_index) - returns bool value that whether the achievement was previously earned;
 * getAchievementsQuantity() - returns int, quantity of achievements from data file;
 * getAchievementsAllNames() - prints all achievements with index;
-* resetAchievementNotifications() - sets "is_have" field to 0 for all achievements, that can help for debugging.
+* resetAchievementNotifications() - debug function, resets all received achievements by setting "is_have" field to 0 for all achievements.

 # Q/A
 ## I've installed this plugin correctly, but I can't call achievement needed to me.
 I want to call the "number1"-th achievement but it calls "number2"-th achievement